Darius20271/SpotifyConvertor/README.md

 ```

-Or download the release version and run the `Finder.exe`
+Or download the release version and run the `Finder.exe`, but don't forget about `requirements.bat`

 ## Clean Up: